PPniaw/moment-astro/src/pages/twisted-sister/we-re-not-gonna-take-it.md

 Wo-oh-oh

-We're right!
+We&rsquo;re right!
 Yeah!

-We're free!
+We&rsquo;re free!
 Yeah!

-We'll fight!
+We&rsquo;ll fight!
 Yeah!

-You'll see!
+You&rsquo;ll see!
 Yeah!

 </LyricSection>

 <LyricSection>

-Oh, we're not gonna take it
+Oh, we&rsquo;re not gonna take it

-No, we ain't gonna take it
+No, we ain&rsquo;t gonna take it

-Oh, we're not gonna take it anymore...
+Oh, we&rsquo;re not gonna take it anymore...

 No way!